Digital and Computational Demography

 The second strand of the project focuses on expanding classic methods from the formal demography of kinship to study how demographic change affects the availability of kinship resources throughout the life course and the exposure to mortality of relatives within the family.
 We aim at developing new measures to quantify population-level inequalities in kin availability and kin mortality under different demographic regimes.
 Methods for estimating shared lifetimes between different kin types across time and over the life course, for example, are particularly needed in low-income settings, where traditional analyses cannot be done, given the inadequacy of existing data for direct estimation.
 Measures of the frequency and timing of deaths in the family matter because empirical research has shown that these events have long-lasting negative effects for bereaved relatives, but we lack a clear understanding of the demographic dynamics underlying this phenomenon.

-Ageing, Mortality and Longevity, Projections and Forecasting, Statistics and Mathematics
+Aging, Mortality and Longevity, Projections and Forecasting, Statistics and Mathematics

 Europe, Japan, Sweden, USA